16 Things to Buy From a Pawn Shop

 Televisions

-Televisions are touchy electronics as it is.
-All sorts of things can go wrong with smart TVs in particular, and not all pawn shop owners are experts at repairing them.
+Televisions are touchy electronics.
+All sorts of things can go wrong with smart TVs, in particular, and not all pawn shop owners are experts at repairing them.

-Unless it comes with a warranty, I’d suggest staying away from buying used televisions at pawn shops.
+Unless the television comes with a warranty, I suggest staying away from buying used televisions at pawn shops.
 But if you can find a shop that offers a solid guarantee policy, you might be okay.

 Cameras

 Cameras can be another “iffy” item at pawn shops.
-There are so many intricate parts involved with cameras, and fixing them isn’t as easy as it is to repair a cell phone or other item.
+There are so many intricate parts involved with cameras, and fixing them isn’t as easy as repairing a cell phone or other item.

 You can find videos everywhere on how to reset and clean up a cell phone.
 But cameras – in my humble opinion – require specialists.